|~ Frequently Asked Questions ~ |

 detracting from the beauty of our special community.

-- May the trash cans and yard waste be curbed the night before pickup day?
+- May the trash cans and yard waste be curbed the day before pickup day?

 Yes!
-But only the night before.
+But only the day before.
 Again, maintaining the consistency and beauty

 of our neighborhood is foremost.
 If many homeowners curbed their rubbish